gwax/www-gwax/posts/2005/08/shoulder-update-not-so-good.rst

 tissue I'm going to have to get an MRI sometime next week and then make another follow up appointment.

-The future of my shoulder recovery is now dependant on the MRI results.
+The future of my shoulder recovery is now dependent on the MRI results.
 If the chip has dragged the glenoid along with it, I'll get surgery, which will be followed by 6 weeks of immobilization and recovery and then 3 months of physical therapy.
 However, if I'm lucky, the problem